mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 **Katagiri**: You don't understand the second one and the third one.

-**same person**: Well it seems to me that the third one is the true nature of the second one.
+**Same person**: Well it seems to me that the third one is the true nature of the second one.
 Even if you try to do the second one, you have to do the third one, because as soon as you're going over, there's another one.

 **Katagiri**: Okay, yes.
 I understand your question.
 Yes.